 - 1 pan rice

 - Preheat oven to 400.
 Shake excess marinate from tenderloins and place on an oiled sheet pan.
 Roast in the oven for 30-40 minutes or until 145 degrees.
 If you prefer more caramelization you can broil for a couple minutes after roasting.
 Let rest 5 minutes then slice into 1/4 inch slices or however you prefer.
 Alternatively tenderloins can be cooked on the stovetop in a fry pan over medium heat, first slice to desired thickness then after searing both sides turn to low and cover, continue cooking until 145 degrees.

 - Add 1-2 tablespoons of water to rice and recover, place covered pan of rice into oven for 20-25 minutes until 165 degrees.
 Alternatively rice can be transferred to a covered microwave safe dish, fluffing with a fork every 60 seconds until 165 degrees.

 - Wrap bao bund in a towel and microwave until just warm.
 Alternatively bao can be wrapped in foil and warmed in the oven for the last 5 minutes or so of cooking time.

 - DIvide buns, 3 per person onto dinner plates.
-Fill buns with pork, cucumber and cilantro and garnish with peanuts, hoison sauce and mustard seed.
+Fill buns with pork, cucumber and cilantro and garnish with peanuts, hoisin sauce and mustard seed.

 - Divide rice and bok choy onto dinner plates alongside the pinch buns.

 Notes from Sara:

-This is our third iteration of a bao pinch bun meal.
-It has been very popular and I can solidly say, my personal favorite.
+This is my personal favorite mealkit.
 What really make this meal shine is the super fresh bao made by Chef Katie, each one is made by hand and freshly steamed with love.
 If you've never had them fresh it could be a life changing experience.
-I can't get enough of the flavor combination of sweet, sour and umami all crammed into a fluffy cloud.
+I can't get enough of the flavor combination of sweet, sour and umami all crammed into a little fluffy cloud.
 Enjoy!